-- Peer-to-Peer car sharing programs operating in Clark County are required to file the Clark County Peer-to-Peer car sharing fee return and the Peer-to-Peer car sharing governmental services fee return.
+- Effective 10/1/2021 Peer-to-Peer car sharing programs operating in Clark County are required to file the Clark County Peer-to-Peer car sharing fee return and the Peer-to-Peer car sharing governmental services fee return.

-- Peer-to-Peer car sharing programs opertating in Washoe County are required to file the Washoe County Peer-to-Peer car sharing fee return and the Peer-to-Peer car sharing governmental services fee return.
+- Effective 4/2/2022 Peer-to-Peer car sharing programs operating in Washoe County are required to file the Washoe County Peer-to-Peer car sharing fee return and the Peer-to-Peer car sharing governmental services fee return.

-- Peer-to-Peer car sharing programs operating in any county other than Clark County or Washoe County only need ot file the Peer-to-Peer car sharing governmental services fee return.
+- Effective 10/1/2021 Peer-to-Peer car sharing programs operating in any county other than Clark County or Washoe County only need ot file the Peer-to-Peer car sharing governmental services fee return.